ncatlab/nlab-content/pages/9/0/0/1/1009/content.md

 AKSZ formalism is a method for constructing a [[BV theory|BV Laplacian]] from a given symplectic [[NQ-supermanifold]] $X$ target which describes a generalization of the [[Poisson sigma-model]].

-The AKSZ construction works entirely in terms of [[NQ-supermanifold]]s.
+The AKSZ construction works entirely in terms of [[NQ-supermanifolds]].

 (...details go here...)